 To drink a little or to drink a lot (and how often), that is your question.
 Depending on how it's consumed, alcohol can be a pleasant, life-enhancing libation; but it can also be a misused, problematic substance.
 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), lower-risk drinking is no more than three drinks a day and no more than seven drinks per week for folks assigned female at birth.
 For those assigned male at birth, it's no more than four drinks a day and no more than 14 drinks per week (remember, a standard drink is one 12 ounce beer, one 5 ounce glass of wine, or one 1.5 ounce shot of 80 proof distilled spirits).
 Drinking a large amount of alcohol, even every once in a while, could be detrimental to your health (including weight gain).
 So, the short answer to your query is that if you do drink alcohol and given the choice between the two options you’ve outlined: it's better to consume small amounts more frequently rather than large amounts infrequently.
 However, it’s worth exploring what’s behind that recommendation as well as the reasons why you might choose to drink as you determine what’s best for your own personal health.

 Multiple drinks, even irregularly, poses health risks and can lead to more risky behavior.
 Higher-risk drinking is consuming more than the recommended daily limits previously mentioned.
 Drinking in this way puts a strain on the body, because the liver can only process a limited amount of alcohol per hour.
 Chronic or prolonged higher-risk drinking can lead to pancreatitis, various cancers, liver cirrhosis, high blood pressure, heart failure, and other disorders.
 Even on a single occasion, higher-risk drinking can be detrimental to your health or even life-threatening.
-For example, alcohol intoxication increases the risk of heart arrhythmias, particularly atrial fibrillation, which can lead to heart failure and sudden death, even in those who have healthy hearts (for more information about the impact on your health, take a look at How much alcohol a day? in the Go Ask Alice! archives).
+For example, alcohol intoxication increases the risk of heart arrhythmias, particularly atrial fibrillation, which can lead to heart failure and sudden death, even in those who have healthy hearts.
 Beyond that, you may also want keep in mind the other potential undesirable consequences of drinking a lot at once (e.g., legal troubles, injuries, having unprotected sex, etc.).

 It may also be wise to consider the psychological aspects of alcohol use.
 The amount of alcohol that is "healthy" may depend as much on the role it plays in your life as it does on physiological effects or definitions of higher- and lower-risk.
 Have you thought about why you choose to drink alcohol?
 Do you use it to have a good time?
 To relax at the end of the day?
 Do you find it necessary to drink to be comfortable in certain situations?
 Do you find yourself not wanting to drink, but drinking anyway?
 Are you experiencing pressure to consume alcohol?
 You might consider asking yourself these questions and determining the role you want alcohol to play in your life.
 Speaking with a substance abuse prevention specialist, mental health professional, or health care provider about any concerns you have may help you explore your relationship with alcohol further.